luiscruz/course_sustainableSE/2025/p1_measuring_software/g2_ml_libraries.md

 ### Dataset
 The [MNIST dataset](https://www.kaggle.com/datasets/hojjatk/mnist-dataset) was used for training and evaluating the CNN described earlier.
+It has to be mentioned that the datatype transformation pipeline differs per framework, in our implementations the execution flow is as follows:

+- Keras: PyTorch tensor -> NumPy array
+- JAX: PyTorch tensor -> NumPy array -> JAX array
+- PyTorch: PyTorch tensor

+We assume that the energy usage in the actual training of the CNN is far more significant than the energy usage in the datatype transformation, and thus consider this a neglectable difference for the energy measurement results.
+However, for larger datasets a similar datatype transformation pipeline has to be used to ensure the reliability of the experiments.

 ### Evaluation